ronnapatp/garden/content/uses.md

 ## Previously used

-- Google Chrome : Not good as Microsoft edge
 - Oppo phone : I bought new phone
 - Yahoo mail : I use gmail instead
 - Alfred : I use Raycast instead